Christoffel-Symbols/CS-Calculator/README.md

 - Software calculates sends 0 components of the Riemann tensor
 - For Kerr space-time, riemann tensor takes a long time to calculate.
 We should allow users to select extra stuff that they want.
 - Time out error in case calculation takes a long time; should be implemented in the frontend.
+- What is a user uses delta instead of alpha

 ## Roadmap